trezanik/isochrone/docs/using_the_application.md

 ![workspace_menu](workspace_menu.png "Workspace Menu")

-A file dialog will open prompting for the filename to use (extensions are not automatically added, but these are XML files) - Workspaces are by default stored in your user profiles application data:
+A file dialog will open prompting for the filename to use (extensions are not automatically added and can be anything, but these are XML files) - Workspaces are by default stored in your user profiles application data:
 - (Windows) `%APPDATA%\trezanik\isochrone\workspaces`
 - (Linux) `/home/$username/.config/trezanik/isochrone/workspaces`
 You cannot navigate out of this directory within this dialog.